trevorablett/trevorablett.github.io/research.md

 published: true
 ---

-<p>For a full list of my published work, see my <a href="scholar.google.com/citations?user=p3NT2IoAAAAJ&hl=en">Google Scholar page</a>.
+<p>For a full list of my published work, see my <a href="scholar.google.com/citations?user=p3NT2IoAAAAJ&hl=en"><b>Google Scholar page</b></a>.
 My previous research focussed on increasing robot autonomy via novel sensor applications, but now I am investigating the use of data-driven machine learning techniques, as opposed to traditional model-based methods, for allowing manipulators to leverage prior knowledge to complete novel tasks.</p>

 <hr/>

 <div>
-{% assign sorted_projects = site.research | sort:"order" %}
+{% assign sorted_research = site.research | sort:"order" %}

-{% for project in sorted_projects %}
+{% for project in sorted_research %}

     <div>